-Some of the settlement letter examples I see used are not viewed as an offer at all.
+Some of the settlement offer letter examples I see used are not viewed as an offer at all.

 The goal of sending a settlement offer letter is to pay less than what you owe and put that account in your rearview mirror.
 Some of us may approach this effort with a specific credit reporting outcome, such as getting the negative account deleted from your credit bureau reports as a condition of paying the settlement.